Nikhilfortnite/Cloudify/README.md

 # Cloudify
-A backend application that receives, process and pushes to cloud, where we can efficiently manage them.
+A backend application that receives, process and pushes files (Image, PDF, Audio and Video) to cloud, where we can efficiently manage them.